flybywiresim/docs/docs/start/autopilot-fbw.md

 * ❌ AP performance when flying turbulence might not be satisfying in all cases
 * ❌ AP is not disconnected due to turbulence
 * ❌ Time compression is not supported
+* ❌ ROLL OUT law is more sensitive to fps than other laws which can cause oscillations
+* ❌ ROLL OUT law can cause a divert from the runway when the runway is short (i.e. EDNY)

 ##### Engines